Brotherhood of St Laurence Research Forum.

 As global forced migration continues to grow, research into the recruitment barriers, support needs, and long-term economic contributions of humanitarian migrants has revealed insights that can inform policy and programs.

-A lively panel discussion on financial wellbeing featuring Professor Elaine Kempson (UK) and Professor Jerry Buckland (Canada).
+A lively panel discussion on financial wellbeing featured Professor Elaine Kempson (UK) and Professor Jerry Buckland (Canada).

 Researchers from the UK, New Zealand, Denmark and Australia discussed the consequences of insecure work, existing policy responses and opportunities for collaboration to foster positive change.